Components

 input()

-The beauty of signal-based inputs is that they automatically trigger change detection in the child component whenever the parent's bound values change, creating seamless reactive data flow without any manual intervention.
-The required inputs provide an additional safety net - if you forget to bind a required input in the template, TypeScript will catch this error at compile time, preventing runtime bugs where critical data might not have been passed (you can pass undefined but the template requires the property binding to be present).
+Signal-based inputs automatically trigger change detection in the child component whenever the parent's values change, creating seamless reactive data flow without any manual intervention.
+The required inputs provide an additional safety net, if you forget to bind a required input in the template, TypeScript will catch this error at compile time, preventing runtime bugs where critical data might not have been passed (you can still allow to pass undefined but the template requires the property binding to be present).

 // app.component.ts